christopherkade/zenika-lunch-roulette/README.md

 # Zenika Lunch Roulette

-Don't know where to eat at Znk Paris?
+Don't know where to eat at Zenika Paris?
 Use the ZLR ! :fork_and_knife:

 ## Available Scripts